Is There a Dimmer Outlook Ahead for Denison Mines Corp. (DNN)?

 Denison Mines Corp.
-(AMEX:DNN) went down by -0.92% from its latest closing price compared to the recent 1-year high of $1.80.
-The company’s stock price has collected 3.85% of gains in the last five trading sessions.
-Press Release reported 12 hours ago that (PR) Denison Acquires 50% of JCU (Canada) Exploration Company, Limited and Increases Effective Interest in Wheeler River to 95%
+(AMEX:DNN) went down by -5.45% from its latest closing price compared to the recent 1-year high of $1.80.
+The company’s stock price has collected -4.59% of loss in the last five trading sessions.
+Press Release reported on 08/05/21 that (PR) Denison Reports Results from Q2 2021

 Is It Worth Investing in Denison Mines Corp.
 (AMEX :DNN) Right Now?